 Carolyn is a rising junior in the Lynch School of Education.
 She is an American Red Cross certified lifeguard and water safety instructor.
 She has teaching swim lessons for three years now.
 Carolyn enjoys seeing a child's face light up whenever they accomplish something new in the water.
 She strives to help every child feel safe in and around the water, as well as show them how much fun swimming can be.

-Estelle is a freshman pre-vet biology major at BC.
-She is an American Red Cross certified lifeguard and swim instructor.
+Estelle is a junior biology major at BC.
+She is an American Red Cross certified swim instructor.
 She swam competitively on a club team based out of Harvard for over 10 years, and she also swam varsity for her high school team.
-She began teaching last year at MIT, helping both children and adults develop their comfort level and swimming skills in the water.
-She can't wait to start teaching at BC, and is excited to pass on her knowledge and excitement about swimming to both children and adults.
+She began teaching 3 years ago at MIT, helping both children and adults develop their comfort level and swimming skills in the water.
+She can't wait to continue teaching for her third year at BC, and is excited to pass on her knowledge and excitement about swimming to both children and adults.

 Kerry O’Connor is a graduate from the University of New Hampshire, where she is studying marketing and finance.
 She has been working at the Plex for eight years and teaching swimming lessons for 6 years.
 She started swimming competitively when she was 10 and swam competitively until high school.
 While in high school, she swam in the conference meet both junior and senior year.